Skip to main content

 • Investors under 40 who live on their phones and want stocks, ETFs, options, and crypto in one clean app

-• IRA contributors — the 3% Gold match is the best deal in retail brokerage.
-No other major broker gives you free money on retirement contributions
+• IRA contributors — the 3% Gold match is unmatched in retail brokerage.
+No other major broker gives free money on retirement contributions

 • Cash holders who want 3.35% APY without opening a separate high-yield savings account

-• Active options traders who value a fast, intuitive interface over thinkorswim's complexity
+• Active options traders who value speed and simplicity over thinkorswim's complexity

 Look elsewhere if:

-• You trade large positions where execution quality matters — Interactive Brokers' smart order routing will save more than zero commissions cost
+• You trade large positions where execution quality matters — IBKR smart routing saves more than zero commissions cost on orders above $10K

 • You're prone to impulsive trading — the app makes it too easy to act on every market tick